 as

-the client id and under Capability config disable the Client authentication
+the client ID and under Capability config disable the Client authentication

 setting and enable the OAuth 2.0 Device Authorization Grant authentication flow.